Contact us

 Waste products of nitrogen metabolism in fish

-Fish are ammoniotelic animals; that is to say that they excrete nitrogen wastes in the form of ammonia.
-In this respect fish are different from terrestrial vertebrates as these excrete nitrogen in the form of urea or uric acid.
+Fish are ammoniotelic animals; that is to say, they excrete nitrogen wastes in the form of ammonia.
+In this respect, fish are different from terrestrial vertebrates as these excrete nitrogen in the form of urea or uric acid.

 Two problems with fish feed can directly cause nitrogen waste in the pond: